cydergoth/yun_monitor/README.md

-HOWTO: Simple Monitoring on Arduino Yún
+HOWTO: Simple Monitoring on Arduino YÃºn
 =======================================

-I wrote this little howto as a number of people are having issues with basic WWW functionality on the Arduino Yún
+I wrote this little howto as a number of people are having issues with basic WWW functionality on the Arduino YÃºn

 The intention is to give a simple introduction to the setting up of some nice monitoring tools on the device and exposing them on the WWW page.